Macon, Georgia: Mass transit

-The Macon Transit Authority (MTA) is Macon's public-transit system, operating the Public Transit City Bus System throughout Macon-Bibb County.
+The Macon Transit Authority (MTA) is Macon's public-transit system, operating the public transit city bus system throughout Macon-Bibb County.
 As of 2022, the MTA has a total of 10 city bus routes, operating out of the Terminal Station hub.

 Intercity bus and rail

 Greyhound Lines provides intercity bus service.
-In 2019, they moved from a stand-alone bus station to the Terminal Station to be in the same hub as the local mass transit busses.
+In 2019, the company moved from a stand-alone bus station to the Terminal Station to be in the same hub as the local mass transit buses.

 Macon grew as a center of rail transport after the 1846 opening of the Macon and Western Railroad.
 Two of the most note-worthy train companies operating through the city were the Central of Georgia Railway and the Southern Railway.
 The city continued to be served by passenger trains at Terminal Station until 1971.
 The Frisco Railroad's Kansas City–Florida Special served the city until 1964.
 The Southern's Royal Palm ran from Cincinnati, through Macon, to Miami, Florida until 1966.
-(A truncated route served to Valdosta, Georgia until 1970.)
+(A truncated route served to Valdosta, Georgia, until 1970.)
 The Central of Georgia's Nancy Hanks ran through Macon, from Atlanta to Savannah, until 1971.

-Since at least 2006, Macon has been included in the proposed Georgia Rail Passenger Program to restore inter-city rail service but as of 2020, Georgia lacks any inter-city passenger rail service other than the federally funded inter-state Amtrak services.
-In 2022, Amtrak announced a new fifteen-year plan to expand its services, which included Macon.
+Since at least 2006, Macon has been included in the proposed Georgia Rail Passenger Program to restore intercity rail service but as of 2020, Georgia lacks any intercity passenger rail service other than the federally funded interstate Amtrak services.
+In 2022, Amtrak announced a new 15-year plan to expand its services, which included Macon.